NVIDIA/aistore/docs/relnotes-4.2.md

 <a name="global-rebalance"></a>
 ## Global Rebalance

+Some of the notable changes made rebalance renewal and finalization more atomic by introducing a critical section that serializes rebalance runs and protects shared global state together with xaction renewal as a single unit.

 Improved state management and error handling:

 - **Atomic xaction binding** - serialize `initRenew()` and `fini()` for symmetric state transitions